Families and caregivers

 Learn about municipal child care

 The City of Ottawa operates ten Municipal child care centres licensed by the Ministry of Education under the Child Care and Early Years Act.
-They offer centre-based care for children 18 months to 5 years old.
-Municipal child care centres are part of the Canda-Wide Early Learning and Child Care System.
+They offer centre-based care for children 18 months to five years old.
+Municipal child care centres are part of the Canada-wide Early Learning and Child Care system.

 They offer: